Notable People

 That version is not wrong.
 It is just incomplete.

 Oppenheimer matters because he stood at the center of several different American stories at once.
 He was a first-rate theoretical physicist, a magnetic teacher, the organizer of Los Alamos, a public intellectual, a casualty of the Cold War loyalty apparatus, and later the long-serving director of the Institute for Advanced Study.
-A serious article about him has to hold all those pieces together.
+A serious article about him has to hold all those pieces together, while also placing him among Jewish scientists who changed the modern world.
 Otherwise he becomes either a secular saint of science or a symbol of technological guilt, and neither description is enough.

 He mattered before Los Alamos